n-long/mito_assembly_annotation/README.md

 ####Add programs to path
-On unix-like systems, check to see if programs are in path:
+On unix systems, check to see if programs are in path:

 `whereis cap3 abyss-pe fastq_quality_filter hmmbuild`